Charlotte, NC Law Firm

 Clients want to be compensated quickly and fairly for their injuries.
 While it is easy to quantify certain losses - medical bills, prescriptions, lost wages and property damage, it is much harder to put a number on pain and suffering.
 No two people are the same and they will experience pain and suffering differently.

 Attorneys do not make the law or set damages, however they are tasked with coming up with a reasonable number that makes it in the interest of both parties to settle.
-Attorneys must advise their clients as to what they can reasonably expect to recover based on the facts and the attorney’s experience.
+Personal Injury Attorneys must advise their clients as to what they can reasonably expect to recover based on the facts and the attorney’s experience.
 Oftentimes that number is significantly lower than what a client is expecting.

 In addition, the laws themselves can limit damages.
 A client who is injured in a medical malpractice case might expect that they can recover unlimited damages.
 However, in North Carolina, and a number of other states, there is a cap on the amount of punitive damages that a plaintiff can recover.
 Therefore if a client comes to an attorney expecting to sue a doctor for millions of dollars, in most cases, that will be an unrealistic expectation unless the compensatory damages are extremely high.